 Your child will have some discomfort and pain in his throat, jaw, ears, neck or mouth.
 The pain may be moderate to severe.
-Your child may have bad breath, snore and his voice may sound different or may be hoarse, raspy, or have a nasal sound.
+Your child may have bad breath, snore and their voice may sound different or may be hoarse, raspy, or have a nasal sound.

 - Place an ice collar around the front of your child's neck to help with pain. - A humidifier placed in your child's room will help keep the air moist.
 This may help with your child's pain. - Make sure your child drinks throughout the day.
-They should drink at least 3-4 ounces (half cup) of any fluid they can tolerate (except red drinks) to stay hydrated.
+They should drink at least 3-4 ounces per hour (or a half cap) of any fluid (except red liquids) to stay hydrated.
 It will be uncomfortable, so you will need to work with your child to get them to drink.